CrowdStrike/falcon-integration-gateway/docs/chronicle/README.md

 ### Step 2: Obtain Chronicle Service Account file.

 Your Chronicle Support representative will provide you with a JSON Service Account file.
-This file will need to be in the path specified in the pod spec.
+This file will be b64 encoded and written to the pod.

 ### Step 3: Edit kubernetes pod spec